 Easy, Trouble-Free Maintenance.
 When it comes to maintenance, it’s always best if the upkeep in question is low-cost and minor.
 Likewise, a quality generator should rarely run into much trouble over the course of its life, as the best generators are built to withstand the most demanding uses.
 However, even the best generator makes and models will sometimes need to be taken in for a tune-up.
 With a top-quality generator, you’re assured:

-- Generators that need only simple and minor servicing.
+- Generators need only simple and minor servicing.

 - Lengthy durations between maintenance periods.